open-energy-transition/Ember-Flexibility-Study/README.md

 We strongly welcome anyone interested in contributing to this project.
 If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on GitHub.

-## Issue a pull request and merging it
-To issue a pull request to the `master` branch of the upstream repository [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/), please follow the [instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) and follow the instructions from the pull request [template](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/.github/pull_request_template.md).

 ## Raise issues, bugs or feature requests
-For **issues, bugs and feature requests**, please use the [GitHub Issues page](https://github.com/open-energy-transition/Ember-Flexibility-Study/issues).
+To raise **issues, bugs and feature requests**, please use the [GitHub Issues page](https://github.com/open-energy-transition/Ember-Flexibility-Study/issues) page.

+## Contribute and issue a pull request

+The steps to follow to contribute to the Ember Flexibility Study are as follows:

+- Checkout the `master` branch of your forked repository with `git checkout master`
+- Create a new branch for your changes with `git checkout -b my-feature-branch`
+- Make your changes, stage them with `git add file_name` and commit them with `git commit -m "Description of my changes"`
+- Push your changes to your forked repository with `git push origin my-feature-branch`
+- Issue a pull request to the `master` branch of the upstream repository [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/), following the [instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+Please make sure to consider also the checklist from the pull request [template](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/.github/pull_request_template.md).

+---

+# Advance topics

+## Merging changes from upstream repositories

+To keep your fork up to date, you can merge changes from the master branch of either `upstream_pypsa_eur_oet` or `upstream` as follows:

+- To merge changes from the OET soft-fork of PyPSA-Eur:

+      git fetch upstream_pypsa_eur_oet
+      git merge upstream_pypsa_eur_oet/master

+- To merge changes from the main Ember-Flexibility-Study repository:

+      git fetch upstream
+      git merge upstream/master

+Resolve any conflicts if they arise, then push the updates to your fork if needed.

+---

 # Licence